bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Forty minutes after leaving the river, we reached an obvious drainage and crossed it.
 We started up the left bank before realizing there was no easy way to reach the open slope on our left because of a steep, treed slope.
 (Later, on the descent, we concluded we should have walked 100-200 m past the drainage before leaving the trail and starting our ascent.)

 We continued up the left side of the drainage until we were forced to cross to the open, grassy slope on the other side.
 Ascending this took us to the crest of the southeast ridge.
-Once on the ridge, we followed it to the east peak, the highest point on Odlum Ridge.
+Once on the ridge, we followed it to the East Peak.

 Our stay was brief.
 There was little to see or photograph because of clouds and blowing snow.
 I had to confine my panorama to the east for fear getting the lens pelted with snow.
 On a nicer day, we would have continued to the centre peak, but instead we headed back along the ridge.
 This time we kept right and passed our ascent ridge.
 We followed the grass-covered south spur until it descended into trees where we picked up animal trails leading to the bottom.
 The network of crisscrossing trails was so dense that one could travel easily in any direction.
 We ended up on the main trail 200 metres west of where we started our ascent.